hcr5/SomPy/docs.md

 ---

 ### `vote_in_poll(vote_id)`
-Vote in a poll using its hash.
+Vote in a poll using its id.

 **Attributes:**
 - `vote_id` (str): The id of the poll option to vote for.